milicodes/first-website-project/README.md

 # first-website-project
-my first website project for She Codes bootcamp
+my first website project for She Codes bootcamp (not yet responsive) ON PROCESS FOR RESPONSIVENESS ⚠️